The fashion industry must set public emissions reduction targets and meet them before it’s too late.

 However, the fashion industry is less willing to acknowledge a key contributor to its climate crisis: the use of animal-derived materials, particularly from ruminants.
 Leather, wool and cashmere have major methane footprints, and the IPCC states that we must slash methane emissions by one third, or face a cascade of catastrophic climate tipping points.

-Collective Fashion Justice urges the British Fashion Council and its brands to quickly set science based emissions reduction targets, and to ensure they are met with an improved material sourcing strategy.
+Collective Fashion Justice urges the fashion industry and its brands to quickly set science based emissions reduction targets, and to ensure they are met with an improved material sourcing strategy.

 Animal-derived materials must be reduced and replaced through a just transition towards bio-based, plant and recycled materials rather than animal or fossil fuel-based materials.
 This must be a central tenet of climate strategies.